ArpadGBondor/50_Projects_In_50_Days-19_Theme_Clock/README.md

 My solution automatically loads the previously loaded theme.
 If there's no previous setting then it sets dark theme based on the browser's preferences.

-The transition that animates the movement of the arms is turned off for 1 second every timewhen the time changes from '11:59:59' to '00:00:00'.
+The transition that animates the movement of the arms is turned off for 1 second every time when the time changes from '11:59:59' to '00:00:00'.
 The arms of the clock are not spinning anymore.

 I also added clock face.